Improving cover crop performance with community science

 Materials and methods:

 Since beginning our Partnership Grant in September 2024, we have completed several new activities.
-In fall 2024, we updated the management survey in collaboration with our farmer advisory committee to improve the clarity and specificity of questions, and add new questions on topics of interest to the farming community, such as planting green.
-We then began recruiting farmers to participate through emails, phone calls, and sharing presentations and handouts at farmer-focused events.
+In fall 2024, we updated the management survey in collaboration with our farmer advisory committee to improve the clarity and specificity of questions, and add new questions on topics of interest to the farming community, including cover crop grazing, interseeding, and planting green.
+We then began recruiting farmers to participate for the 2024-2025 cover crop season through emails, phone calls, and sharing presentations and handouts at farmer-focused events.
 To participate, farmers must have at least one field of overwintering cover crops.
 If they met the criteria, farmers were then invited to complete a management survey online using Qualtrics for each overwintering cover crop field they wished to include in the study.
-Because farmers have enrolled cover crop types beyond cereal rye and mixtures this year (e.g., red clover, other grasses), we have been identifying fields on a rolling basis to visit this spring to calibrate the field survey for these new cover crop types.
-This will involve destructively sampling cover crop biomass with quadrats in conjunction with performing the field survey, and then correlating the two methods.
+Because farmers enrolled cover crop types beyond cereal rye and mixtures this year, we collected additional ground truth data in spring 2025 (i.e., visiting fields to destructively sample cover crop biomass with a quadrat in conjunction with the field survey, and then correlating the two methods).
+Our field survey is now calibrated for the following cover crop types: grasses (R2=0.93, N=134), mixtures (R2=0.77, N=47), clovers (R2=0.84, N=42), and peas (R2=0.65, N=33).

 Research results and discussion: